Gas leaks are both a dangerous and common incident in many homes.

 What did it smell like?
 Sometimes people confuse other smells for gas.

 When are you smelling gas?
 Is the smell constant?

 Where do you smell the leak?
 Look for gas appliances and gas piping close to the smell.
 If the smell is outside you may even notice dead grass.
 Yes, that’s dead grass, if your line is leaking underground it could cause the grass above it to die if it has been leaking long enough.

-Any information you gather can help reduce the time it takes for your plumbing professional to locate the leak, which will save you money.
+Any information you gather can help reduce the time it takes for your plumber to locate the leak, which will save you money.

 Have you had a roof installed recently?

 Another common place for gas leak comes after a new roof is installed.

 Corrugated stainless steel lines can easily be punctured by roofing nails when the line has been installed too close to the roof.
 Sometimes the leak is evident immediately and other times it can take months for the leak to appear.